achitaan/AR-diagass/README.md

 ## Inspiration
 Patients often struggle to describe pain clearly, which can delay diagnosis and treatment.
 Our team wanted to bridge the communication gap by using AR technology to create an intuitive, visual language for pain.

 ---

-## Screenshots
-(Add your app screenshots, mockups, or demo GIFs here)

----